millelog/resume-management/README.md

    ```
 ## Usage

-1. Maintain your master resume data:
+1. Maintain your main resume data:
-   Copy `data/resumes/master.yaml.example` to `data/resumes/master.yaml` and keep it updated with your comprehensive personal information, work experience, education, and skills.
+   Copy `data/resumes/main.yaml.example` to `data/resumes/main.yaml` and keep it updated with your comprehensive personal information, work experience, education, and skills.
 This serves as your "source of truth" for all resume variations so make it quite extensive.

 2. Prepare job-specific resume data:
    a.
 Obtain the job description for the position you're applying to.
    b.
 Use an LLM (like ChatGPT) with the prompt found in `data/prompts/resume.txt`.
    c.
-Provide the LLM with the job description and your `master.yaml` content.
+Provide the LLM with the job description and your `main.yaml` content.
    d.
 The LLM will generate an optimized YAML for the specific job.
    e.
 Save this optimized YAML as `data/resumes/job_specific_resume.yaml`.